awslabs/aws-c-io/README.md

 At this point, the application hasn't notified the channel it is finished with the data (suppose application queues it), so the new window for the slot is 4 kb.

-2. The event loop runs the scheduled read task from (1) after processing the other channels.
+2. The event-loop runs the scheduled read task from (1) after processing the other channels.
 The socket handler sees it can read 4kb more of data.
 Even though it can read 16kb at a time, to honor the window, it reads 4kb and passes it on.
 This time however, the window is 0, so the socket does not schedule another read task.